TKomericki/Rhetos-wiki/Upgrading-custom-utility-applications-to-Rhetos-40.md

 # Upgrading custom utility applications to Rhetos 4.0

 Rhetos has migrated to new configuration and DI container initialization design.
 Changes are not fully backward-compatible, so some of the existing code may stop working.

 Mostly, these changes will affect any kind of tools/executables which are custom entry points to running Rhetos.
 Code that initializes Rhetos container or sets up options will be affected.
+Expected errors are:

+* `System.MissingMethodException: Method not found: 'Void Rhetos.Utilities.Paths.InitializeRhetosServerRootPath(System.String)'`
+* `System.MissingMethodException: Method not found: 'Void Rhetos.Extensibility.Plugins.SetInitializationLogging(Rhetos.Logging.ILogProvider)'`

-Here are described some common scenarios of upgrade to Rhetos 4.0, for different types of custom utility applications:
+Here are described some common scenarios of **upgrade to Rhetos 4.0**, for different types of custom utility applications:

 Contents: